New York Public Service Commission: Organization

-The Public Service Commission consist of seven members, each appointed by the Governor of New York with the advice and consent of the New York State Senate for a term of six years or to complete an unexpired term of a member.
+The Public Service Commission consists of seven members, each appointed by the Governor of New York with the advice and consent of the New York State Senate for a term of six years or to complete an unexpired term of a member.
 A commissioner is designated as chairman by the Governor to serve in such capacity at the pleasure of the Governor or until their term as commissioner expires.
 No more than three commissioners may be members of the same political party.
 The Public Service Commission is within the Department of Public Service, and the chairman is the chief executive officer of the Department.

 In 2017, the Public Service Commission and the Department of Public Service were appropriated $101.4 million from the state budget and employed 556 people.
 The payroll totaled $44,195,996 and a commissioner was not listed among the top 25 salary earners.
 Engineering staff who are licensed professional engineers do not produce stamped engineering plans.
-The commission has employed and been influenced by an array of interesting personnel: a former Weather Underground member, political insiders, and industry insiders - including an at least one industry insider whose parent was an employee of the commission.